firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 survey setting page) by midnight on January 12, 2016.

-Please prepare a short summary sharing what you learned about your colleagues from your questionnaire e.g. that 60% of the foreign born participants have never had eggnog or 80% of folks whose desks are in Rubloff have gone harrowingly uncaffeinated in the afternoons since the espresso machine broke down.
+Please prepare a short summary sharing what you learned about your colleagues from your questionnaire e.g. that "60% of the foreign born participants have never tasted eggnog" or "80% of folks whose desks are in Rubloff have gone harrowingly uncaffeinated in the afternoons since the espresso machine broke down".

 Note that you don't need to wait until the end of data collection to to prepare your analysis.
 You can export the data into CSV files (or as JSON stream if